FAQUpdatedTuesday July 5, 2022 byPVGS Web Admin.

 Q: What are the preseason skill sessions?

 A: We offer these sessions as a way for your daughter to get ready for the upcoming season.
-We started them last season and had great success.
+We started them four seasons ago and have had great success.
 It is a way to add activities for your daughter before the season starts and help her learn our language and brush up on skills.
 It is an affordable way to take advantage of our professional training!

 Q: What are the dates and times again for the preseason sessions?

-A: For the fall season we are offering pitching and hitting.
-The dates are August 15th, 22nd, 29th and September 5th.
-Pitching is from 6pm-7pm, Hitting is from 7pm-8pm.
-These sessions will be on Field 1 at the softball fields at Davis Park.
+A: For the Spring season we are offering Hitting and Defense.
+The dates are July 26th, August 2nd , August 9th, and August 16th.
+Hitting is from 6pm-7pm, Defense is from 7pm-7:45pm.
+These sessions will be at Five Tool Training at the Above Athletics Center 14797 Philips Hwy, Jacksonville, FL 32256.

 Q: When are games and how do I find the schedule?

 A: There are typically two recreational softball games (one away game and one home game) each week.
-All games are on weekdays at either 6:00pm or 7:30pm with the younger players games in the 6:00pm timeslot.
-Your coach will inform you of the game schedule and locations.
-Schedules will be posted on the website on team pages once they are available.
+All games are on weekdays at either 6:00pm (6u, 8u, 10u) or 7:30pm (12u, 14u/16u) with an occasional Saturday morning game (approximately once per month).
+Your coach will inform you of the game schedule and locations as soon as it is finalized.

 We have no control of when the schedule is completed so please be patient and know that once we have the schedule we will send it out to you.

-**FOR THE FALL 2017 SEASON GAMES WILL START THE FIRST WEEK OF OCTOBER.
-HOME GAMES WILL BE ON FRIDAY NIGHT (POSSIBLY THURSDAY NIGHT FOR 6U).**
+**FOR THE SPRING 2022 SEASON GAMES WILL START AROUND THE FIRST WEEK OF MARCH.

 Q: Where are games played?